croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

     │   └── klokwrk-tool-gradle-source-repack
     └── ... (other files or directories)

 We can think about the project root as equivalent to the whole system.
-One step below the system, we have organizational directories for each domain in our system (`cargotracker` in our example), then the directory for **generic reusable libraries** (`lib`), and the directory for **language extensions** (`lang`).
+One step below the system, we have organizational directories for each domain in our system (`cargotracking` in our example), then the directory for **generic reusable libraries** (`lib`), and the directory for **language extensions** (`lang`).

 Generic reusable libraries contain infrastructural code that often deals with nuances of integration with 3rd party libraries.
 We can use generic reusable libraries as dependencies of infrastructural